Agamemnon's council

 see the humorous exchange he has with his therapon Meriones in his aristeia (Il 13.206-).

-He does know how to fight well, he also knows to get out before things get too rough,
+He does know how to fight well, he also knows to get out before things get too hot,

 leaving his therapon to do the fighting (as Achilles does).